 Introduced to Metro Detroit in March 2016, Motor City Paint and Stain was developed specifically for the local market with the needs of customers and contractors at the forefront.

 “We have created two Michigan jobs since we started Motor City Paint.
 The O’Leary’s have also hired two people into their organization since we created Motor City Paint,” said company president, Brian Eisbrenner.
 “For every dollar of Motor City Paint or O’Leary paint we sell, we expect to return $.60-$.85 or more to the Michigan economy.
 If all goes as planned, we believe we can add at least $1.5 million more per year into the local economy.”

 Thus far, the plan is working.
 Motor City Paint recently captured Gold, Silver, and Bronze honors from an independent, accredited laboratory.
-According to the company's website, all national brands as well as other regional and international brands were tested.
+According to the company, all national brands as well other regional and international brands were tested.
 Motor City Paint interior semi-gloss rated the highest of all the paints tested.
 The company’s Ambassador Semi-Gloss line scored twice as high as the next closest competitor.

 Eisbrenner concedes that the decision to create this line of Michigan-centric products was very much driven by feedback from contractors and homeowners, but also came from the heart.